 Car accidents are unexpected, and it’s easy to panic when you have been involved in one.
 Although no one can ever really be ready for a crash, you can familiarize yourself with the proper steps to take after a collision.
-Knowing what to do (and what not to do) after a New Jersey car accident can help you get through the first few minutes and days following an accident without compromising your legal rights.
+Knowing what to do after a car accident that is not your fault can help you get through the first few minutes and days following an accident without compromising your legal rights.

 5 Things to Do After a New Jersey Car Accident

 Under New Jersey law, motorists involved in an accident must immediately stop their vehicles and move to the side of the road to avoid disturbing the flow of traffic or causing another collision.
 If the damage caused by the crash makes it impossible for you to move your vehicle, you should get a tow truck on the scene as quickly as possible.
 In any event, you should keep your vehicle as close to the crash site as you can.
 Obviously, if you are too injured to move, you should stay put until emergency medical personnel arrive.